taylortripp/taylortripp/README.md

 # Heyo! ✌🏼  I'm Taylor (he/him), a Data Analyst

-In this space, you can find repositories that contain various projects I have worked on using an array of analytics tools.
+In this space, you can find repositories that contain projects that I have worked on using various analytics tools.
 Check 'em out!

 ### Who is this guy?<br>
 * 🩺 Recently completed: ***Breast cancer tumour classification model***